 3. Using an electric hand/stand mixer, cream the butter for one minute on medium speed.

-4. Turn the mixer off and add the icing (confectioner’s) sugar, cinnamon, ginger, cardamom, cloves and vanilla extract.
+4. Turn the mixer off and add the icing (confectioner’s) sugar, cinnamon, ginger, cardamom, cloves, vanilla extract and meringue powder.

 5. Turn the mixer back on at the lowest speed so the sugar does not blow everywhere.
 Once all the sugar has incorporated into the butter, increase the mixer speed to medium and add the tea-infused half and half.
-Continue beating until fluffy, about 5-7 minutes.
+Continue beating 2-3 minutes until fluffy.

 Note: Use immediately or store in a sealed container in the refrigerator for 4-5 days.
 Alternatively, buttercream can be frozen for up to 3 months.
 To use, take it out of the freezer and thaw overnight in the refrigerator.
 Let the buttercream come to room temperature and stir before using.